MCP Integration

 https://api.fyrn.dev/webhooks/receive/abc123.
 New Shopify orders will automatically sync to NetSuite.

-- Rate limiting: Per-second and daily quotas per agent key
+- Rate limiting — per-minute and daily quota enforcement per agent key

 What’s next